dEhiN/SD-Training-Master/local/canadian-business-college/full-stack-web-application/Module6_MERN_Stack/project/code/README.md

 ### Basic Functionality:

 The database was built predicated on two main collections - _Users_ and _Trips_.
-The first collection will be used to store and handle all account related data, while the second will be used to store and handle all trip related data.
+The first collection is used to store and handle all account related data, while the second is used to store and handle all trip related data.

 JSON schemas were developed for each set of data to specify data properties and to allow for data validation.
 Each collection data is treated as its own data type and is called _User_ and _Trip_, respectively.